 Here are just a few further building blocks:

-· .
+· Check in and be consistent.
 Find out how people are really doing.
 Explain the safety measures you are taking during the next phase and what’s now going to be different.
 As above, consult and listen.
 Don’t simply reassure once, but carry on doing so.
 Also try different methods (Formal emails to all, online meetings, 1:1s by phone, instant messaging) and find out what works best, and for different groups.
 Help your managers to know this support is valued and that you recognise their efforts in doing this.
 Ensure managers have enough information about new policies and practices to role model them well too.

-· : encourage existing employee networks, interest groups or resource groups to continue and find new ways of meeting and networking (online meetings and forums being order of the day).
+· Networks: encourage existing employee networks, interest groups or resource groups to continue and find new ways of meeting and networking (online meetings and forums being order of the day).
 Working parents can network to exchange tips and tricks for occupying children at home, home-schooling even, or simply to ease the guilt by knowing we’re all struggling.
 If you don’t currently have a group for working carers, this could be an important time to enable one, with so many concerns for adult dependants and care systems to navigate in a more worrying landscape than before.
 Is there scope for other new networks, for example, one focused on sharing best practice for working from home?
 Or a channel in your office messaging system to share information on which food outlets are open near a place of work.
 Networks give a voice to a group, a sense of accomplishment to volunteers, generate solutions and foster a meaningful sense of identity among an interest group.

-· – ask, in a respectful and supportive way (and/or consult relevant internal networks).
+· Different groups may have specific requirements – ask, in a respectful and supportive way (and/or consult relevant internal networks).
 For example, one matter that came to light in the UK NHS was the impact on Sikh men when employees were being encouraged to shave or trim facial hair to wear certain protective masks: an untenable choice between safety and religious observance.
 In hospital settings, there was a potential alternative: the more expensive Powered Air Purifying Respirator (PAPR), providing full coverage instead of the N95 mask.
 Not a realistic option for protection in most workplace settings, but a very clear reminder that we should never presume that one size fits all.

-· : Keep considering the practical situation of working parents and carers, as well as those parents expecting or adopting a child, or returning from family leave.
+· Helping with Care: Keep considering the practical situation of working parents and carers, as well as those parents expecting or adopting a child, or returning from family leave.
 Be aware of the dual roles (work and care) being carried, making both working from home and travelling to a place a work extra demanding, or simply impossible.
-The charity found that calls to their legal helpline from parents whose situation felt precarious quadrupled almost overnight when lockdown began.
+The charity Working Families found that calls to their legal helpline from parents whose situation felt precarious quadrupled almost overnight when lockdown began.
 Care requirements are a reason to access furlough leave but it can feel career limiting to be the one who asks for that if an employer is not proactive.
 The functioning of the economy depends on good infrastructure and part of that infrastructure includes the provision of care and schooling.
 Until that returns, parents in particular are in sometimes unsustainable circumstances.
 Anything employers can do to take account of care, offer support with care solutions or access to advice on finding care is a hugely inclusive step.

-· : for example, people with some autism spectrum conditions may experience aspects of pandemic working life as more challenging, including feeling exposed on camera, having to deal with sudden change, including coming to terms quickly with technical or operational changes without much ability to control these.
+· Consider Neurodiversity: for example, people with some autism spectrum conditions may experience aspects of pandemic working life as more challenging, including feeling exposed on camera, having to deal with sudden change, including coming to terms quickly with technical or operational changes without much ability to control these.
 A pledge such as the IBM commitment mentioned above helps here, in not expecting a kind of rigid compliance where a more flexible and nuanced way of working will still get the job done.
 We need to be clear about what we are working to deliver without assuming that everybody has the same style or personality on the way to completing it.

-This is also the time to remember and reinforce all those public commitments to diversity and inclusion through such as 's and those in many other sectors; and refer back to them in advocating for inclusive actions internally, pointing out how important they are in reputational terms as well as the well-documented impact of diversity on business success.
-One recent example of carrying through such a commitment, beyond the workforce and into partners and providers was shown by BT, whose commitment to diversity and inclusion led to a guarantee (announced in the during the pandemic) that the law firm on their legal panel with the best D&I record will automatically be reappointed next time around.
+This is also the time to remember and reinforce all those public commitments to diversity and inclusion through charters such as WiHTL's and those in many other sectors; and refer back to them in advocating for inclusive actions internally, pointing out how important they are in reputational terms as well as the well-documented impact of diversity on business success.
+One recent example of carrying through such a commitment, beyond the workforce and into partners and providers was shown by BT, whose commitment to diversity and inclusion led to a guarantee (announced in the Law Gazette during the pandemic) that the law firm on their legal panel with the best D&I record will automatically be reappointed next time around.